 School Services Program

 The School Services Program provides social work services and therapeutic interventions for children ages 5 to 22 and their families.
-Services are provided through the public schools to address a range of needs that impact healthy development and school success.
 Howard Center’s masters-level clinicians work in nearly all of Chittenden County’s schools, in addition to home and community settings.

 Students are referred by their local school, a community agency, or by family members.